-SEED TRANSACTION DEAL POINTS - 2020 STUDY Participation in New Funds/Products Regardless of the duration of the revenue share, a seeder will almost always require that its economic interest extend to any additional products or vehicles managed by the manager.
-The rationale is that because the seed investment forms the initial asset base of the manager's business which creates the goodwill that allows for the successful marketing and launch of subsequent products, the seeder should have full participation in all value streams arising from the entire business.
-Moreover, this protects a seeder against a manager essentially stripping value away from the revenue share (and therefore restoring economic value to the manager) by creating and favoring new products whose strategy/fee terms/liquidity profile/etc., are more favorable than the fund which is subject to the revenue share.
-As a result of these considerations, roughly 90% of all seed deals over our observation period have included participation rights for the seeder in all new products of the manager.
+Participation in New Funds/Products

+Regardless of the duration of the revenue share, a seeder of a liquid fund will almost always require that its economic interest extends to any additional products or vehicles managed by the manager.
+The rationale is that because the seed investment forms the initial asset base of the manager's business which creates the goodwill that allows for the successful marketing and launch of subsequent products, the seeder should have full participation in all economic streams arising from the entire business.
+Moreover, this protects a seeder against a manager essentially stripping value away from the revenue share (and therefore converting economic value to the manager) by creating and favoring new products whose strategy/fee terms/liquidity profile/etc., are more attractive than the fund which is subject to the revenue share.